Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

 ## Application UI

-We provide some screenshots to show what the applications look like.
+We have provided some screenshots to show what the application looks like.
 A video demo is also available at the link: https://youtu.be/OTMpHAChl-g